 Either a cordless house phone or your mobile should always be by the pool with you.
 This means you won’t be running inside to answer calls and you have a phone handy if you need to call the emergency services.

 Especially CPR.
-It’s never too soon to teach the kids basic first aid, either.
-Make sure your safety equipment is always within easy reach, too.
+It’s never too soon to teach the kids basic first aid!
+Also, make sure your safety equipment is always within easy reach.
+It may just save a life!